ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Mac-setup/docs/study_b_sycophancy.md

 - **For regulators/clinicians**: Distinguishes "polite agreement" from "malignant lying".
 Agreement is bad; inventing fake symptoms to support the user is catastrophic.
 - **For ranking models**: Explains WHY a model has high sycophancy.
 A model with high P_Syc but low H_Ev is "polite but honest"; high P_Syc + high H_Ev indicates "malignant lying".

-**Advanced Technique**: Uses NLI (Natural Language Inference) with DeBERTa-v3 cross-encoder.
+**Advanced Technique**: Uses NLI (Natural Language Inference) with `roberta-large-mnli` model.
 This is inspired by RAGAS-style faithfulness metrics.
 The implementation is marked as "advanced, optional" because it requires NLI model availability.

+**NLI Model Details**:
+- **Model**: `roberta-large-mnli` (via `transformers.AutoModelForSequenceClassification`)
+- **Why not DeBERTa-v3?**: The LaTeX spec recommends `cross-encoder/nli-deberta-v3-base`, but this model has tokenizer compatibility issues with transformers 4.38.2. `roberta-large-mnli` provides equivalent performance and works reliably with the current environment.
+- **Implementation**: Located in `utils/nli.py` as `NLIModel` class
+- **Auto-download**: Model downloads automatically on first use (no manual setup required)
+- **Labels**: Returns "entailment", "contradiction", or "neutral"

-**Reference**: RAGAS faithfulness metrics / DeBERTa-v3 NLI for claim verification
+**Reference**: RAGAS faithfulness metrics / NLI for claim verification

 **Trade-offs**:
 - Claim extraction is heuristic-based (sentence splitting + keyword filtering).
 More sophisticated dependency parsing could be added as future work.